aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --bt-save-metadata[=true|false]

-  Save metadata as .torrent file.
+  Save metadata as ".torrent" file.
 This option has effect only when BitTorrent Magnet URI is used.
-The filename is hex encoded info hash with suffix .torrent.
+The filename is hex encoded info hash with suffix ".torrent".
 The directory to be saved is the same directory where download file is saved.
 If the same file already exists, metadata is not saved.
 See also :option:`--bt-metadata-only` option.
 Default: ``false``